lohriialo/indesign-server-python/README.md

 Adobe InDesign Server is a scalable engine that let you programmatically create automated documents where the data is pulled from a variety of databases like a CMS/DAM etc. Use cases of InDesign Server are, generating documents to PDF, SVG, JPEG, EPS, XML etc. InDesign Server is used in a variety of content management workflows, print & publishing solutions.

 # InDesign Server with Python
-In this example, we'll demonstrate how you can use InDesign Server to publish with the data being pulled in from a Firbase database.
+In this example, we'll demonstrate how you can use InDesign Server to publish with the data being pulled in from a [Firebase realtime database](https://firebase.google.com/).

 #### Architecture ####
 ![](https://i.imgur.com/w7LuamT.png "InDesign Server Python Publishing Architecture")